 What is ISO 19011?

-ISO 19011:2011 (Guidelines for quality and/or environmental management systems auditing), was published in October 2002 in response to demand for guidance on combined management system audits.
+ISO 19011:2018 (Guidelines for auditing management systems), was published in July 2018 in response to demand for guidance on combined management system audits.

 It offers comprehensive guidelines for quality and/or environmental management systems audit.
 The objective is that by using this document, organizations can save effort, time, effort and expenditure by: